chedjou03/aws-bootcamp-cruddur-2023/journal/week1.md

 - Learn how to use Snyk to scan my application for images vulnerabilities
 - I was able to implement the notification endpoint in the backend
 - I was able to add the frontend notification page and hooks it to the backend
+- was able setup dynamoDD and postgre local using docker-compose

 ---